-For further details see UK In brief UK2023-38.
+UK In brief UK2023-38 provides further guidance.

 FRC thematic review on fair value measurement

 In June 2023, the FRC published its thematic review on the requirements of IFRS 13, with a particular focus on disclosures, reflecting the fact that most of the FRC's IFRS 13 challenges are prompted by poor disclosure.
 However, aspects of measurement where errors have been found were also addressed.